adobe/xdm/CONTRIBUTING.md

 Every week, during the XDM working group meeting, all open pull requests will be reviewed and discussed.
 All feedback given in the meeting will be logged in GitHub.
 This real-time discussion will make sure all open pull requests will get attention.

 When the editors agree on the pull request, the pull request will either be merged or rejected.
 Until this is the case, the pull request will remain open.
 Editors are operating under the assumption of agreement, so that a single editor can authorize a merge.

-### Release cycles

-Every week, the PRs posted on github are reviewed by the XDM team.
-They are either proved to comments are posted for further clarifications.

-All approved PRs are deployed to INT/STG environments on the following Monday.
-They are pushed to PROD a week after.

-A global component release summary is sent out every week.